gieoon/NextJS-Firebase-CMS-Blank-Template-/README.md

 This is a framework I'm using to make JAM stack websites for clients.
 If this repo gets 5 stars, I'll fix existing bugs, add in documentation for integration with firebase and add in more features.

+1. Create a Firebase Project
+2. Paste the config details in /firebase/firebase.js